robinsonb5/EightThirtyTwo/README.md

 ### Store instructions
 * st rn  -  Stores the contents of tmp to the address in rn.
-* sth  rn  -  Stores the lower 16-bits of tmp to the address in rn.
 * stdec rn  -  Stores the contents of tmp to the address in rn, decrements rn.
 * stbinc rn  -  Stores the lowest byte of tmp to the address in rn,